 The organisation should establish and maintain a programme and procedures for periodic safety and health management system audits to be carried out to enable a critical appraisal of all the elements of the safety and health management system to be made.
-Auditing is the structured process of collecting independent information on the efficiency, effectiveness, and reliability of the total safety and health management system addition to routine monitoring, inspection, and surveillance of the safety and health management system.
+Auditing is the structured process of collecting independent information on the efficiency, effectiveness, and reliability of the total safety and health management system and drawing up plans for corrective action.
+These audits should be carried out in addition to routine monitoring, inspection, and surveillance of the safety and health management system.
 The purpose of these audits is to ensure the continued suitability, adequacy, and effectiveness of the safety and health management system.
 The audit process should ensure that the necessary information is collected to allow management to carry out this evaluation adequately.